ubclaunchpad/floradora/frontend/VirtualCollection/README.md

 Run any of the following commands: `npm run ios`, `npm run android`, `npm run web` to install the dependencies needed to deploy the app on their respective simulators.

+Follow the instructions [here](https://docs.expo.dev/workflow/android-studio-emulator/) to set up an Android simulator or the instructions [here](https://docs.expo.dev/workflow/ios-simulator/) to set up an iOS simulator.

 ### CI Tools

 -   Prettier